 The research accomplishments and understanding of many aspects of SWS medical issues is glaucoma, seizures, calcification, growth hormone, migraines and more have been facilitated and in many cases funded by seed grants ($5000 range) and full basic and clinical grants ($30,000 per) or fellowships ($50,000 per).
 Yes, it does take money and we appreciate your support so much as well as the family with the newly diagnosed baby who is seeking answers.

-The SWF and our dedicated clinicians and researchers have had short and long term goals to increasing the pace of our discovery.
-There is an ambitious road ahead of us all and together we can continue the momentum by collaborating with the best and brightest minds we can find in treatment and research for glaucoma, brain related manifestations, and the biology of what makes and proliferates a capillary malformation (birthmark).
+The SWF and our dedicated clinicians and researchers have had short and long-term goals to increase the pace of our discovery.
+There is an ambitious road ahead of us all and together we can continue the momentum by collaborating with the best and brightest minds we can find in treatment and research for glaucoma, brain-related manifestations, and the biology of what makes and proliferates a capillary malformation (birthmark).

-By gathering and archiving clinical date on a registry, we can create a natural history of the disease which identifies emerging areas to study such as growth hormone abnormalities, angiogenesis and more.
-By funding clinical and basic research tied to the registry data, there is more increased research and confirmed hypothesis.
+By gathering and archiving clinical data on a registry, we can create a natural history of the disease which identifies emerging areas to study such as growth hormone abnormalities, angiogenesis, and more.
+By funding clinical and basic research tied to the registry data, there is more increased research and confirmed hypotheses.

 We have an exciting opportunity to establish a Bio-repository where tissue samples can be banked and tied to clinical data which helps clinicians and basic researchers carry out studies.
 We need to conduct more genetic studies and it all takes time and people to carry it out.
 So, let's roll up our sleeves and make the coming years a new frontier of discovery!